DNibs/s-programming-language/README.md

 - **Macro Expansion**
   Local variable name expansion is currently handled differently than as explained in ECE664 Lec4.
 However, namespace collision is still avoided.

+- **Rigorous Adherance in Recursive Primitives**
+  Some work still needs to be done to ensure the recursive_primitive_ece664_macros all adhere to ECE664 analytical definitions in a rigorous manner.

 ---